Key Facts about Spinal Muscular Atrophy

 Spinal Muscular Atrophy Support UK and Muscular Dystrophy UK, both certified members of The Information Standard, have worked alongside The SMA Trust to produce this information sheet.
 It is written for anyone wanting to know some basic facts about Spinal Muscular Atrophy (SMA).

 What is Spinal Muscular Atrophy?

 Spinal Muscular Atrophy (SMA) is a rare, genetically inherited neuromuscular condition, of which there are several distinct types.
 SMA causes progressive loss of movement and muscle weakness as a result of muscle wasting (atrophy).
 The condition may affect crawling and walking ability, arm, hand, head and neck movement, breathing and swallowing.

 There are four main types of SMA which are caused by a fault in the gene called Survival Motor Neuron 1 (SMN1).
 This gene carries the information required for the production of an important protein called Survival Motor Neuron (SMN) protein.
 When there is not enough SMN protein, the nerve cells that help to control the muscles for moving and breathing become damaged.

 The four main types of SMA vary greatly in severity:

 - The symptoms of SMA Type 1 appear within the first few months of life, sometimes before birth.
 It is the most severe form of SMA.
-Children are never able to sit unaided and rarely survive their second birthday.
+Children are never able to sit unaided and, without intervention, rarely survive their second birthday.